PowerDNS/pdns/pdns/recursordist/docs/appendices/compiling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The PowerDNS Recursor can link with `libsodium <https://download.libsodium.org/doc/>`_ to support ed25519 (DNSSEC algorithm 15).
-To detect libsodium, use the ``--enable-libsodium`` configure option.
+To detect libsodium, use the ``--with-libsodium`` configure option.

+.. versionchanged:: 4.2.0
+  This option was previously ``--enable-libsodium``

 ed25519 and ed448 support with libdecaf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^